MISSION AND VISION

 • A good conduct record with a desire to learn about a particular profession.

-• Submitted an internship application on time (Application instructions are sent to all students and parents in the early spring).
+• Submitted a completed internship application on time (Application instructions are sent to all students and parents in the early spring).

-• Attended the “Business Lunch” Seminar (late spring)
+• Attended the “Onboarding Meeting” Seminar (late spring)

-• As of 2023, participation in our summer internship program was capped at 100 students.
+• Participation in our summer internship program is capped at 100 students.

 • Beyond Belen Networking and Mentorship Program